 Disney’s Hollywood Studios

-Hollywood Studios, however, is much more interesting and appealed to everyone more.
+Hollywood Studios, however, is much more interesting and appealing to everyone.

 The Rock ‘n Rollercoaster with its Aerosmith theme was pretty intense as well, as it shoots you from zero-to-sixty in just seconds flat.